thrialectics/byemarianne-patternist/BEGINNER_GUIDE.md

 5. **Revealed** the most suspicious recurring phrases
 6. **Documented** all findings in a CSV file for your investigation

-The author writes about "noticing" things others miss, about patterns "in everything."
+The author writes about "noticing" things others miss.
 Is this self-awareness, or something else?

 ---